day8/re-frame/docs/Effects.md

 An effects map contains instructions.

-Each key/value pair in the map is one instruction - the `key` identifies the particular side effect required, and the `value` for that `key` provides further data.
+Each key/value pair in the map is one instruction - the `key` uniquely identifies the particular side effect required, and the `value` for that `key` provides further data.
 The structure of the `value` varies on a per side-effect basis.